WangRu222/SLV_calibration/README.md

  is a implementation for filling in NaN values in an array using various numerical methods

-- OptionPrice2_put
+- OptionPrice2

-is part of a numerical method to price European put options using finite difference techniques.
+is part of a numerical method to price European call options using finite difference techniques.
-The function aims to calculate the price of European put options based on the Black-Scholes model or a similar framework, utilizing a grid-based approach for numerical approximation.
+The function aims to calculate the price of European call options based on the Black-Scholes model, utilizing a grid-based approach for numerical approximation.

 - initial_by_bisection